y330/FragmentQR/index.md

 #### **What browsers/platforms required to make use of Text Fragments?**

 Minimum requirements as of 10/02/2020:
-   - **MacOS X 10.10 ob Chromium 80
+   - MacOS X 10.10: Chromium 80
-   - **Android 5.5 or later:** Chrome 85, Android WebView 81
+   - Android 5.5: Chrome 85, Android WebView 81

-    -  **iOS**: Coming Soon, although some functionality arrises when chrome://flags/#shared-highlighting-ios is enabled
+   - Windows 7: Chromium 80

+    -  **iOS**: iOS 12: Google Chrome, Coming soon, but enabling #shared-highlighting-ios on chrome://flags allows scrolling to the fragment.
+The availability on iOS is up to Apple as Chrome for iOS uses Apple WebKit.
 <a href="https://chromestatus.com/feature/4733392803332096#status" title="Check compatability of scroll to text fragment" target="_blank">Check current status</a>

 ### <em>Changelog v1.6</em>
 <ol>
     <li>Fix issue when system theme is set to light</li>